-The seminar was attended by a mixed group of firms; multinationals, financial institutions, legal firms, public sector organisations and SME’s.
-Each had different business continuity requirements yet budget and affordability was high on the agenda.
+The seminar on ‘Affordable Business Continuity’ was attended by a mixed group of firms; multinationals, financial institutions, legal firms, public sector organisations, and SME’s.
+Each had different business continuity requirements yet budget and affordability were high on the agenda.
 Some of the firms were strictly regulated by the FSA, where disaster recovery is essential and poor practice can lead to hefty fines.
 There were other unregulated companies present who were still backing up on tape.
-Despite their differing requirements, most delegates agreed that senior management were taking a serious interest in business continuity and were allowing funding in this area.
+Despite their differing requirements, most delegates agreed that senior management was taking a serious interest in business continuity and were allowing funding in this area.
 In a similar Business Continuity meeting hosted by Frontier Technology and Microsoft in June, delegates felt the reverse, that business buy-in and funding were the biggest challenges to Business Continuity.
-Even though most of the firms had budget for disaster recovery all agreed that with the financial climate still being rocky, spending was limited.
+Even though most of the firms had a budget for disaster recovery all agreed that with the financial climate still being rocky, spending was limited.

 Making Business Continuity Affordable Through Virtualisation